 An analysis of variance (ANOVA) test was used to analyze differences in concentration means between various treatments, with evidence against the null hypothesis defined as p < 0.05.
-If significant variation among and between groups was determined, a post hoc Tukey test was used for multiple comparisons to identify significant differences between specific groups using R. <ZAQ;4>All data for the present study are available through the FigShare online storage system of this journal.
+If significant variation among and between groups was determined, a post hoc Tukey test was used for multiple comparisons to identify significant differences between specific groups using R. All data for the present study are available in the Supplemental Data.